-Corten Weathering Steel has been developed to minimise the need for painting because it develops a protective rustic layer once it is exposed to weather.
-We are amongst the top Corten steel suppliers in the UK and proud to provide such an amazing product, read on to find out more about properties and usage info.
+Corten steel, or Corten weathering steel as it is widely known, has been developed to minimise the need for painting because it develops a protective rustic layer once it is exposed to weather.
+We are amongst the top Corten suppliers in the UK and proud to provide such an amazing product.

-It is now available as duel certified S355 J2W+N with CE Test Certs.
+It is now available as dual certified S355 J2W+N with CE Test Certs.

 The anticorrosive properties of weather resistant steels are better than those of other structural steels in many applications.
 The enhanced weather resistance is based on the oxide layer, i.e. patina.
 The use of uncoated weather resistant steel in steel structures saves surface treatment costs.
 The elegantly brown patinated surface is architecturally distinguished.
 Weather resistant steel in flue gas structures prolongs the service life of chimneys and flue gas ducts.